Chihiro Ono

 As my first name Chihiro's " 智尋 " meaning is "searching for wisdom", I am on that journey since.

-Since 2013, alongside of being a professional classical violinist and violist in performing arts, Chihiro intensified her appearance as an sound artist / performer through commissioned pieces and collective-production for live staged performance, live radio show, experimental film and theatre, with esteemed groups such as ARCO, Forced Entertainment, Oedipa, Waste Paper Opera (UK) and Ictus x Quissi (BE).
+Since 2013 to the present, alongside of being a professional classical violinist and violist in performing arts, Chihiro intensified her appearance as an sound artist / performer through commissioned pieces and collective-production for live staged performance, live radio show, experimental film and theatre, with esteemed groups such as ARCO, Forced Entertainment, Oedipa, Waste Paper Opera (UK) and Ictus x Quissi (BE).